VLMGuard: Bootstrapping Malicious Prompt Detectors from Unlabeled Vision-Language Prompts in the Wild: Experiments and Analysis

-\textbf{Robustness with different malicious ratios.} Figure~\ref{fig:ablation_frame_range} (b) illustrates the robustness of \model with varying ratios of the unlabeled malicious samples $\pi$.
-The result shows that our method generally perform better when trained on a larger fraction of the malicious prompts.
-In the extreme case when $\pi=0.001$ where there is only one malicious example in the unlabeled dataset, our method can still be able to achieve a detection AUROC of 89.01\%, which displays minimal drop compared to larger ratios.
-Considering the practical scenario where there is only a reasonably small amount of malicious prompts generated by users, we set $\pi$ to 0.01 in our main experiments (Section~\ref{sec:main_result}).
+\textbf{Robustness with different malicious ratios.} Figure~\ref{fig:ablation_frame_range} (b) illustrates the robustness of \model under different ratios of unlabeled malicious samples $\pi$.
+In general, the detection performance improves as more malicious prompts are included in the unlabeled training set.
+Notably, even in the extreme case of $\pi=0.001$, where only one malicious example in the unlabeled dataset is available, \model still achieves a strong AUROC of 88.16\%, which displays minimal drop compared to larger ratios.
+Considering practical scenarios where malicious prompts are relatively rare, we set $\pi$ to 0.005 in our main experiments (Section~\ref{sec:main_result}).
+Moreover, we also evaluate the robustness of our model under higher malicious-ratio scenarios (e.g., when 90\% of the unlabeled samples are malicious), and find that \model can still achieve stable performance.
+The details are shown in Appendix~\ref{sec:largermr_app}.